acureau/hte/README.md

         Input Modifiers (OPTIONAL)
         ---------------
-        (To be put before a input of your desired field.)
+        (To be put before a input of your desired label.)
         Ex.
             Money: [$][M]5/2 -> 2.50